seedmaas/SeedModeler-basic/README.md

-# Automatic Modeling - ICML 2024 AutoMath Challenge Submission
+# Automatic Modeling : Automated Optimization Code Solutions for ICML 2024

 Welcome to the official code repository for our submission to the ICML 2024 Challenges on Automated Math Reasoning, specifically for Track 3: Automated Optimization Problem-Solving with Code.